TimMensch/b-spline/README.md

 var degree = 2;

 // As we don't provide a knot vector, one will be generated
 // internally and have the following form :
 //
 // var knots = [0, 1, 2, 3, 4, 5, 6];
 //
 // Knot vectors must have `number of points + degree + 1` knots.
 // Here we have 4 points and the degree is 2, so the knot vector
 // length will be 7.
 //
 // This knot vector is called "uniform" as the knots are all spaced uniformly,
 // ie. the knot spans are all equal (here 1).

+var bspline = new BSpline(degree,points);

 for(var t=0; t<1; t+=0.01) {
-  var point = bspline(t, degree, points);
+  var point = bspline.getPoint(t);
 }
 ```